MaayanLab/datacrossways/README.md

 ### Orcid OAuth

 Datacrossways also supports Orcid.
-To enable Orcid add the Orcid account information to the `config.json` in the oauth section, once it is created during the setup process.
+Log into Orcid and then under `Profile View` select `Developer Tools`.
+Here you can configure the required information.
+The redirect URI should be base_url+`/api/user/authorize?provider=orcid` (Example: https://datacrossways.org/api/user/authorize?provider=orcid).
+To enable Orcid add the Orcid account information to the `config.json` in the OAuth section, once it is created during the setup process.
 It should look something like:
 ```
 "oauth":{
     "orcid": {